sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

 Install TensorFlow CPU for Python
 *********************************
-- Open a new `Anaconda/Command Prompt` window and activate the `tensorflow_gpu` environment (if you have not done so already)
+- Open a new `Anaconda/Command Prompt` window and activate the `tensorflow_cpu` environment (if you have not done so already)
 - Once open, type the following on the command line:

     .. code-block:: posh